yeojunjie/tp/docs/UserGuide.md

 Notes:
 - Each `index` must be a positive integer which corresponds to an existing task
-- You can delete multiple tasks at once by separating the indices with a space. e.g. `task delete 1 2 3`
+- You can delete multiple tasks at once by separating the indices with a space, e.g. `task delete 1 2 3`

 ### Edit task: `task edit`